sderosiaux/golb/pages/2015-02-03-atom-alt-gr-and-windows-walk-into-a-bar/20150203-atom-alt-gr-and-windows-walk-into-a-bar.md

 ## Brutal

-You can remove any `keyBindings` using this combinaison by editing your init script `init.coffee` and add :
+We can remove any `keyBindings` using this combinaison by editing our init script `init.coffee` and add :

 ```javascript
 atom.keymap.keyBindings = atom.keymap.keyBindings.filter((binding, i) ->